mikaeldui/riot-games-dotnet-client/README.md

 ✅ All tests required to be successful before deploy

-✅ Performance tested - the compiler optimizes away almost all code
+✅ Performance tested - *optimized so you call the HttpClient directly.*

 ## Download